mudasobwa/mudasobwa.github.io/_posts/2013-02-26-ruby-predefined-globals.md

     <p><span class="label label-important">read-only</span>  <strong>Denotes whether the “gets loop around” mode was enabled with <code>-p</code> switch.</strong><br>
     <code>-p</code> switch acts mostly like <code>-n</code> sibling with one exception: it prints the value
       of variable <code>$_</code> at the each end of the loop.<br>For some unknown reason there is no internal global to get aknowledged whether the <code>-n</code> command line switch was given.
-When it was, Ruby is to assume the following loop around your script, which provides an iteration over filename arguments somewhat like
+In case it were, Ruby is to assume the following loop around your script, which provides an iteration over filename arguments somewhat like
       <code>sed -n</code> and <code>awk</code> do.</p>
 {% highlight ruby %}